Home School, our way.

 I haven't attempted precise carbon footprint accounting, but I assume the environmental impact of keeping our house heated, lit, and resourced during 'school' hours is a fraction of what it costs to run a child's share of a school and associated infrastructure.

 Schools are paid between �6000-�8000/year/pupil.
 If home school families were paid that, I'm guessing everyone could afford to home school.
 What helped us afford to do it was because as part time workers we got working family tax credits.
 I always saw them as my home education payment.
-The tax payer still walked away with a bargain because we didn't get as much child/tax credits as schools would have been paid.
+The tax payer still got a bargain because we didn't get as much child/tax credits as schools would have been paid.

 If however you are interested in devising legislation, I hope you will look at home education as informing and a valuable part of the redesign of education fit for the 21stC, and work out how it could be encouraged and supported.
 If you look at home education as a danger that must be regulated you are starting from the wrong place and completely missing the point.
 It is the mainstream system that is defective, get your own house in order.